General Information & Hunting Regulations

 - All lands (public and private) in Arlington, Fairfax, and Loudoun counties.

-- Private lands in the counties in Bedford, Clarke, Frederick, Roanoke, and Warren.
+- All private lands in the counties of Bedford, Clarke, Frederick, Rappahannock, Roanoke, and Warren.

 - When is EAB in effect?

-- I heard that some major changes were made to EAB for fall 2013.
-Is that correct?
+- Were there any changes made to EAB for fall 2015?

 - What does “restricted to individual counties” mean?

-- Why was the number of antlerless deer required for EAB increased in Northern Virginia?
+- Why is the number of antlerless deer required for EAB higher in Northern Virginia?

-- To increase the antlerless deer kill.
+- To further increase the antlerless deer kill level within these four urban counties.
 A similar 2:1 EAB requirement for Fairfax County public land archery hunts has been very successful.

 - Will I have enough antlerless tags on my license to kill a 3rd buck in Northern Virginia?

 - Yes.
-Two antlerless deer must be harvested to kill a second buck, but only one additional antlerless deer must be harvested to kill a third buck.
+There are three antlerless only deer tags on a big game license.
+Two antlerless deer must be killed before a second buck can be killed, but only one additional antlerless deer must be taken to kill a third buck.

 - Why require EAB?